-- No longer have a drain (usually one to three weeks) - Are comfortable with the basic arm movements used in your job
+- No longer have a drain (usually one to three weeks) - Are comfortable with the basic arm movements used in your job - Do not have complications such as seroma or infection - Have the energy and you feel ready.

 Remember: If you have had axillary node dissection DO NOT lift more than 2.27 kilograms (5 pounds) for four weeks on your surgical side.